miksrv/astronomy-fits-parser/README.md

 1. Go to the directory with the downloaded script, open console and install necessary additional packages.
 Type in the command line:
-`pip install numpy configparser matplotlib astropy scipy`
+`pip install numpy configparser matplotlib astropy scipy termcolor`
 2. Set up a configuration file.
 Set the following values in the **config.ini** file:
    - Path to the root directory with FITS files.
 The script works recursively and checks all nested directories:
 `path = /home/user/fits`